 Uses

-Gets a green patina with age as it oxidises upon exposure to air and moisture
+Copper is a self-finishing material – obtains a green patina with age as oxidises upon exposure to air / moisture

 Lead